 Evaluate Your Pet

-Just like some cats hate being picked up, some cats aren’t interested in being outdoors for terribly long.
+Just like some cats hate being picked up, some cats aren’t interested in being outdoors for long.
 Your first step is to determine whether hiking is an activity that would appeal to your cat.

 Train Your Cat

 It’s generally a good idea to train your cat to walk on a leash and return to you when called before attempting any hiking trips.
-Cats must be harnessed and leashed at all times when hiking to prevent them from running off and getting lost if startled or scared.
-Training cats to wear a harness and walk on a leash is often relatively simple.
+Cats must be harnessed and leashed when hiking to prevent them from running off and getting lost if startled or scared.
+Training cats to wear a harness and walk on a leash is relatively simple.
 Harnesses are safer for cats than collars; if your cat pulls while wearing one, the weight will be distributed over multiple points instead of their neck.

 Give your cat lots of time to get used to wearing the harness, and provide treats and praise when they tolerate the contraption.
 You can move outside once your cat feels comfortable wearing a harness with a leash attached at home.
 While some cats keep it moving when walking with human companions, others prefer regular sniff stops.